rkaysen63/surfs_up/README.md

   * December's temperatures drop a little lower than June's, but the difference is still not that great.
 The minimum temperature for December is 56<sup>o</sup>F, where as June's minimum is 8<sup>o</sup>F higher.

 ## Summary
-Throughout the year, the Island of Oahu maintains consistent and pleasant temperatures from the low to mid 70's <sup>o</sup>F that are desirable by most for outdoor activities.
+Throughout the year, the Island of Oahu maintains consistent and mild temperatures from the low to mid 70's <sup>o</sup>F that are desirable for most water sports.
 Temperature is not the only consideration.
 An abundant amount of rain could have a devestating impact on a surfing business by discouraging all but the most dedicated surfers from hitting the beach.
 For this reason additional queries for June and December precipitation measurements were retrieved and statistics run.

-* The results show that the precipitation is generally light with a smattering of heavier rainfall.
+While large amounts of rainfall have been recorded the stats show that this is the exception rather than the rule.
 Median rainfall is 0.02" in June and 0.03" in December.
-* The mean precipitation in both June and December is greater than the 3rd quartile, indicating that the data is skewed left.
-This is because there are days where there is a large amount of rainfall, but it is the exception rather than the norm.
-* The scatter plot shows that there are few days with over 1 inch of rainfall in either June or December over seven years of data, fewer days with over 2 inches, and almost no days with greatere than 3" of rainfall.

-Based on the weather analysis, the project has a good chance of success!
+Based on this weather analysis, the proposed business on the Island of Oahu could be a success!

 ### Precipitation